pirapira/ethereum-formal-verification-overview/README.md

 * My EVM in Isabelle/HOL says "your memory contents might change after you CALL another account", and I'm like "no, that's paranoid."
 * The verification of Deed contract finishes.
 I break the contract to see what happens, then the proofs still work.
 I had a bug in my JUMPI implementation.
 * I try to verify the Deed contract again, I cannot prove the safety property anymore, and I find that one precondition was missing about `active` flag.
+* I added gas to the EVM and run the Deed proofs again, it now takes overnight.
+I forgot to `time` it.

 ## Path b: Verification of Solidity programs